ogdendavis/saratogaspringsdoodles/src/cms/litters/loli-and-tbd.md

 reservation_list:
   - Breeder
   - Breeder
-  - 1. Reserved
+  - 3. Reserved
-  - 2. Reserved
+  - 4. Reserved
-  - "3."
-  - "4."
   - "5."
   - "6."
   - "7."
 size:
   min: 35
   max: 45
-colors: ""
+colors: Black tri and black phantom
 date: 2021-10-09T06:00:00.000Z
 ---
-Coming in fall 2021.
-This will be Loli Pops retirement litter.
-We are very excited for this pairing, Loli has had great puppies and is a great mama to them.
+Puppies born October 13, 2 boys and 5 girls!
+Loli has had great puppies and is a great mama to them.
 We are a little sad that this will be her last litter but are excited to have her living with us in our home :)